basicallydan/danhough.com/travel/index.markdown

 title: Tokyo - Seoul - Hanoi, 2015
 description: From July 2015 until December 2015 I will be taking a nomadic journey through Asia.
 lastModified: Thu, 06 Apr 2015 01:50:00 GMT
+thumbnail: /img/asia-travel-card.png
 ---

 # Tokyo -- Seoul -- Hanoi, 2015

-Starting in July 2015, I will be taking a nomadic journey through Asia.
-Starting in **Tokyo, Japan**, and culminating in **Hanoi, Vietnam**, the trip will take me to 9 different countries using at least 5 different modes of transportation: aeroplane, boat, train and tuk-tuk.
+Starting in July 2015, I will be taking a journey through Asia.
+My first stop is **Tokyo, Japan**, and my final destination before home, I expect, will be **Hanoi, Vietnam**.
+My travels will take me to 9 different countries using at least 5 different modes of transportation: aeroplane, boat, train, bus, and tuk-tuk.

-At least that's the rough plan.
+That's the rough plan, anyway.
 On this page I will keep a high-level intinerary of where I'll be (City, Country) and for how many days, and keep links to related blog posts and other pages.

 **What's the purpose of the trip?** I've always been a keen traveller, but since I visited South Korea for the first time in 2010, I fell in love with the place and decided that I _had_ to live there at some point.
 That's where this idea began.
 I soon realised I could extend the trip and see other parts of Asia I've always wanted to see, too.
 Over weeks of map-trawling, flight-searching and spreadsheet-tinkering, it started to look like a real itinerary.